Skip to main content

 • Did the tool capture the relevant content rather than navigation chrome?

-• Does the summary help you decide what to read next?
+• Does the short page note help you choose what to read next?

 • Are important answers linked back to source passages?

-• Does the map make the source easier to inspect rather than replacing inspection?
+• Does the map help you check the source instead of replacing that check?

 • Have you checked any claim you plan to quote, cite, or reuse?